JustineLicuanan/sds-report-generation-system/README.md

 ### Version 0.14.4

+- Implemented the print version for CBL.
+- Implemented the print version and form for Resolution.
+- Implemented the print version and form for Minutes of the Meeting.

+### Version 0.14.4

 - Removed all progress bars.
 - Removed recent activity section in both dashboard of student organization and admin.
 - Seperated the AR and FS submission date.
 - Changed the logo from CvSU to SDS.
 - Fixed the page layout of receipt's print version.

 ### Version 0.14.3